Overview

 understand all fees and expenses that apply to an investment in each private fund.

-Unless agreed otherwise, any client portfolios that utilize margin are billed on the higher-margin value.
-This presents a conflict
+Unless agreed otherwise, any client portfolios that utilize margin are billed on the gross value of the portfolio without netting the

-because we earn a higher fee and have a disincentive to advise clients to reduce or eliminate their margin balance and an incentive
+margin balance.
+This presents a conflict because we earn a higher fee and have a disincentive to advise clients to reduce or eliminate

-to advise clients to use a margin balance.
+their margin balance and an incentive to advise clients to use a margin balance.

 D. Pre-Payment of Fees & Refund

-Typically, clients pay fees quarterly in advance.
+Clients typically pay fees quarterly in advance.
 Stand-alone financial planning, consulting, and Family Office Solutions are billed in

 accordance with each respective agreement’s terms, which typically requires a portion of the overall fee to be paid in advance.
 If a